Amanda Brewster, Research and Education Associate

 Maureen Canavan, Associate Research Scientist

-Dr. Canavan is an Associate Research Scientist performing qualitative and quantitative data analysis of GHLI studies.
-She also conducts secondary data analysis of publicly available datasets to build GHLI’s research in global health.
-Her previous research focused on the effect of job loss on health outcomes.
-Before her work at GHLI, she worked in health education and behavior science at the University of Medicine and Dentistry of New Jersey.
-She received an M.P.H. from the University of Medicine and Dentistry of New Jersey, School of Public Health and a B.S. from Pennsylvania State University, and a Ph.D. at the Yale School of Public Health.
+Dr. Canavan is an Associate Research Scientist at GHLI.
+She conducts qualitative and quantitative data analysis of GHLI studies in countries including Ghana, Ethiopia and China, and secondary data analysis of publicly available datasets.
+Her research interests include employment, mental health and aging.
+Dr. Canavan’s previous research focused on the effect of involuntary job loss on depressive symptoms.
+Before coming to Yale, she worked in health education and behavior science at the University of Medicine and Dentistry of New Jersey.
+She received an M.P.H. from the University of Medicine and Dentistry of New Jersey, School of Public Health and a B.S. from Pennsylvania State University.

 Emily Cherlin, Research Associate